-A two-hour marine hike from the Saltery Bay ferry terminal, this shelter can also serve those paddling the BC Marine Trail.
+A two-hour shoreline hike from the Saltery Bay ferry terminal, this shelter can also serve those paddling the BC Marine Trail.
 It is located in a beautiful, serene spot with a magnificent ocean view.
 A nearby sandy beach makes a good location for swimming on hot days.
 Oysters can be found on the beach in season.
 Be aware of red tide blooms.

 Fairview Bay Hut At-A-Glance